Life at Hendrix

 Doctoral Degree Production: 40% in Medical, Law, PhD, or Master's program; 50% employed or in public service; 2% unemployed

-Residence options: Co-ed and single sex; six traditional residence halls, five residence houses, three theme houses, and five apartment complexes (more than 80 percent of students live in college-owned housing)
+Residence options: Co-ed and single-sex; six traditional residence halls, five residence houses, three theme houses, and five apartment complexes (more than 92 percent of students live in college-owned housing)

-Campus: 175 acres encompassing academic, residential and recreational resources, plus arboretum, gazebo, and pecan court; also includes "New Urbanism" community, The Village at Hendrix
+Campus: (campus map) 175 acres encompassing academic, residential and recreational resources, plus arboretum, gazebo, and pecan court; also includes "New Urbanism" community, The Village at Hendrix

-Facilities: Art complex, life sciences center, physical sciences center, chapel, auditorium, theatre, wellness and athletics center, and new student life and technology center
+Facilities: (facilities guide) Art complex, life sciences center, physical sciences center, social sciences center, chapel, auditorium, theatre, wellness and athletics center, student life and technology center, welcome center

-Clubs & organizations: 75+; Phi Beta Kappa chapter
+Clubs & organizations: More than 70; Phi Beta Kappa chapter

 Academic consortium: Associated Colleges of the South